halonsecurity/hsl-examples/mime/dsn/README.md

 ## dsn_parse($message)

-Parse a rfc3464 compliant MIME part (message/delivery-status), into a associative array containng the per-message fields and per-recipient fields (all lowercased).
+Parse a rfc3464 compliant MIME part (message/delivery-status), into a associative array containing the per-message fields and per-recipient fields (all lowercased).

 ```
 {